 Meat quality makes a big difference, so pick the freshest and the best meat you can find.
 Pasture-raised heritage pork is ideal.
 This is the first time I am making Calabrese salami with Berkshire pork.
 My cured bacon made with this pork was exceptionally good.
 I expect this salami to be nothing less, but we'll see.
 Check out your local farms, you may be able to get very good deals if you place a large enough order.

 I grind the lean meat through a 1/4-inch (12 mm) grinder plate, and the back fat through a 1/4-inch (6mm) grinder plate.
 A good, powerful enough meat grinder with sharp knives is key for making salami.
 A powerful meat grinder with sharp knives means good meat and fat definition which will promote efficient drying, better texture and better enjoyment of the final product.
 I've been using a LEM Products Big Byte #8 for years and highly recommend it.
 It's portable enough to easily carry around but powerful enough to get the job done well.

 Seasonings and spices

 For seasonings, I use salt, pepper, fennel and sweet and hot Calabrian paprika.
 To get that authentic Calabrian taste, you must use the real Calabrian paprika imported from Calabria which you can buy on Amazon.
 Other places that carry it are Sausage Debauchery and Italian Harvest.
-All these places seem to only carry the hot variety so if you can’t find the mild pepper, just use fresh Spanish or Hungarian paprika.
+All these places seem to only carry the hot variety so if you can't find the mild pepper, just use fresh (as in not old/stale) Spanish or Hungarian paprika.

 If you live near large Italian communities, try local grocery stores that cater to them, they will most likely carry those as well.